 There are several microtopographic features created during reclamation/reforestation in other industries that are comparable to subsided areas.
 Although some of these examples are not directly comparable to subsided areas visually, the concept of variations in elevation created in reclaimed areas is comparable.
-At coal and oil sands mines, surface roughness (or "rough and loose" microtopography) is created during soil replacement by spreading topsoil unevenly or after placement by progressively digging holes with an excavator bucket and dumping the material beside and partially inside the hole across a reclaimed area (Alberta Environment and Water, 2012; MacKenzie and Naeth, 2010; Osko et al., 2018b; Polster, 2011); resultant microtopographic features have been up to 1.5 m tall, 3.5 to 5 m wide and spaced 1 to 2 m apart in some cases (Melnik et al., 2018).
-Mounding in the forestry industry can create mounds that range from 30 to 40 cm tall and approximately 0.5 to 0.6 m2 in size (DeLong et al., 1997; Gradowski et al., 2008).
+Surface roughness (or "rough and loose" microtopography) is created during soil replacement by spreading topsoil unevenly or after placement by progressively digging holes with an excavator bucket and dumping the material beside and partially inside the hole across a reclaimed area (Alberta Environment and Water, 2012; MacKenzie and Naeth, 2010; Osko et al., 2018b; Polster, 2011); resultant